1916 Schrage Avenue

 St. Catherine Hospital is our supervising Hospital and has been certified as a Supervising Hospital by the State of Indiana Emergency Medical Services Commission.
 Initial training is received at The Methodist Hospital, a state certified training institution.

 EMS ambulances and response vehicles are certified by the State of Indiana EMS commission.
-Our newest ambulance is a 2010 Chevy 4500 Duramax by Excellance Inc. Type III and carries all the required medical supplies and equipment and has been assigned the numbers of 0231 by the Indiana EMS Commission.
-The second ambulance is a 2003 E450 Superduty by Excellance Inc. Type III ambulance and it also carries all the required medical supplies and equipment and has been assigned the numbers of 0420 by the Indiana EMS Commission (Note: Type 3 means that it has a pass-thru between the driver’s area and the patient compartment.).
-A FMC Fire engine pumper manufactured in 1988 and a 2004 Chevy Tahoe Emergency Operations vehicle are certified non-transport EMS vehicle and carries basic supplies including an automatic defibrillator.
+Our newest ambulance, numbered 8462, is a 2017 Wheeled Coach Type III Ford E-450 Econoline Ambulance.
+Our 2010 Chevy 4500 Duramax, by Excellance Inc. Type III, carries all the required medical supplies and equipment and has been assigned the numbers of 8467 by the Indiana EMS Commission.
+A FMC Fire engine pumper manufactured in 1988 and a 2017 F-150XL Emergency Operations vehicle are certified non-transport EMS vehicle and carries basic supplies including an automatic defibrillator.

 The area normally covered by our ambulance and fire service is approximately 3.7 square miles.
 The city of Whiting is bounded by the city of Hammond on the west side, Lake Michigan on the north side, and the city of East Chicago on the south and east side.
 The City of Whiting has a mutual aid agreement with 23 cities in Lake County, Indiana.
 These mutual aid ambulance services can be called to assist our ambulance and fire service should the need arise.